pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 -  Fixed issues with limiters used in conjunction with a transparent proxy or other local redirect rule
    `#7050 <https://redmine.pfsense.org/issues/7050>`__
--  Fixed expansion of “Other” type VIP subnet entries in NAT destination drop-down selections
+-  Fixed expansion of "Other" type VIP subnet entries in NAT destination drop-down selections
    `#6094 <https://redmine.pfsense.org/issues/6094>`__
 -  Fixed NAT rules so that when a port forward is disabled, its associated firewall rule is also disabled
    `#6472 <https://redmine.pfsense.org/issues/6472>`__
--  Fixed handling of “URL Table (IPs)” and “URL (IPs)” when the file is hosted a server using HTTPS with a self-signed certificate `#4766 <https://redmine.pfsense.org/issues/4766>`__
+-  Fixed handling of "URL Table (IPs)" and "URL (IPs)" when the file is hosted a server using HTTPS with a self-signed certificate `#4766 <https://redmine.pfsense.org/issues/4766>`__
 -  Show firewall rule descriptions in a column when viewing the log on